 - Your project must be coded in Python 3.x.

-- Your code must run on the course environment.
+- Your code must run with the course environment dependencies.

 - All code required to run the agent must be submitted.
 We will not debug your code.

 - All code in your submitted agent must be written by you.

 - You can develop your code on your personal machine, but it must also run successfully on one of the university-provided machines or virtual images.

 - Your code may use standard Python libraries.